Degree Completion Requirements

 - Hold a bachelor’s degree from a recognized institution of higher learning;

-- Have been duly admitted to the School of Social Policy & Practice;
+- Have been duly admitted to the School of Social Policy & Practice; and

 An academic advisor will be assigned to each student.
 The advisor is available to help plan the student’s course of study, assist in course selection, provide consultation on academically related concerns, and monitor academic performance and progress.
 Group advising conferences with students may be held during the academic year and students will be notified of the dates and times.
 Students may also request individual advising meetings.